r3drighthand/samplify/README.md

 ## About Samplify

-This project was created in ~6 days in our final week at Dev Bootcamp.
+This project was created in 8 days during our final week at Dev Bootcamp.